funwalla/ExData_Plotting1/README.md

 ## Introduction

 This repository contains my work in completion of Course Project 1 for the Johns Hopkins Exploratory Data Analysis class on Coursera.
 This file provides information on the work done to complete the project.
-The original README file, which gives the instructions for this project, follows these project notes.
+The original README file, which gives the instructions for this project, follows these brief project notes.

 ### R scripts